karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 - The .NET base images are updated within 12 hours of any updates to the underlying OS (e.g. debian:buster-slim, windows/nanoserver:ltsc2022, buildpack-deps:bionic-scm, etc.).
 - When a new version of .NET (includes major/minor and servicing versions) gets released the dotnet base images gets updated.

-According to these policies the .NET base images are updated quite frequently, which means that automating the update process of our platform images is paramount.

-Automate the creation or update of any platform image is paramount, but it is also important being able to update an existing platform image easily because we have the need to install some new software on the platform image or update some existing one or set some permissions.
+The .NET base images might get updated quite frequently according to these policies, which means that automating the creation and update of our platform images is paramount, but automation is not the only important step, it is also important being able to manually update an existing platform image (maybe because we have installed a new piece of software on the platform image or updated some existing one or set some permissions).

 There are 3 main flows to implement when trying to automate the creation/update of a platform image:
-- Creation of a new platform image.
+- Create a new platform image from scratch.
-- Update an existing platform image because the base image has a new updated version available.
+- Update an existing platform image because the base image has a new update available.
-- Update an existing platform image because we have modified something on the platform image itself and want to create a new version of the image.
+- Update an existing platform image because we have modified something on the platform image itself and we need to create a new version of the image.

-# **3. Platform image creation/update automated process diagram**
+# **3. .NET Platform image creation/update process diagram**

 ## **Diagram**

-The following diagram shows the necessary steps we're going to build to automate the creation/update of a platform image.
+The following diagram shows the necessary steps we're going to build to automate the creation/update of a .NET platform image.

 The platform image creation/update process is going to be executed on an **Azure DevOps Pipeline**.
 Every platform image will have its own Azure DevOps pipeline.